dzc1/ironhack-amazon-april-2024-class-repo/weeks/week-9/Navigating-your-first-vue-project.md

 This folder is generated when you build your project for production.
 It contains the compiled code that can be deployed to a web server.

+**THIS FOLDER WILL NEVER BE VISIBLE LOCALLY, IT WILL BEEPLOYED AUTOMATICALLY USING VERCEL/NETLIFY**

 ## Summary

 - `package.json`: Manages project metadata and dependencies.